SetProtocol/STIPS/STIPS/STIP-002.md

         - So, we need not restrict usage of these modified issuance modules

 2. Are we fine with Set being overcollaterlized?
-    - Yes, SetToken can resync the extra assets present to increase their default positions with help of modules
+   * Yes, SetToken can resync the extra assets present to increase their default positions with help of modules
-        - ALM and CLM can resync positions for leveraged tokens
+      * ALM and CLM can resync positions for leveraged tokens
-        - Airdrop module can add extra assets as positions for other SetTokens
+      * Airdrop module can add extra assets as positions for other SetTokens
-    - Also, issuance/redemption generally would not lead to overcollaterlization
+   * Also, issuance/redemption generally would not lead to overcollaterlization of more than 1 wei
+      * Over-collateralization of 1 wei can be introduced to rounding errors
-        - For it to happen, we would need the special case of a token which rewards holders on a transfer
+      * For over collateralization greater than 1 wei, we would need the special case of a token which rewards holders on a transfer
-        - we can handle that case using Airdrop module
+      * We can handle that case using Airdrop module

 3. Do we restrict these new modified issuance modules (which replace balance checks with collateralization checks) only to SetToken which hold aTokens?
 Or do we make these issuance modules the default going forward?
     -  Current approach is leaning towards not restricting module usage but providing it as a potential different offering for manager's to choose when selecting the issuance module they want to use